pranaypandey-cds/Deep-Learning-for-Tabular-Dataset/README.md

 ## Current status

-Currently focusing on implementing of the TabNet model for classification tasks and experiment on various datasets.
+Currently focusing on implementing the TabNet model for classification tasks and experiments on various datasets.